 - helping the university to respond to the most pressing need by helping where the need is greatest.

-There are three main types of legacy gift:
+There are two main types of legacy gift:

 - a share of your estate (a residuary gift)